hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter3.md

 </figure>

 ### 3.1.5 Capacitor
-For convient, we keep using single phase to analize the circuit, and now we add inductor and capacitor together,
+For convenient, we keep using single phase to analyze the circuit, and now we add inductor and capacitor together,
 <figure markdown="span">
     ![](pics/chapter3/figure10.png){ width="200" }
 </figure>
-And the volgate we get likes:
+And the voltage we get likes:
 <figure markdown="span">
     ![](pics/chapter3/figure11.png){ width="400" }
 </figure>